hieppham8083/Kickstarter-analysis/README.md

     - The more money goal, the less number successful.

 - What are some limitations of this dataset?
+    - Place the appropriate pivot table fields in the columns, rows, and values.

 - What are some other possible tables and/or graphs that we could create?